 DATAMATH CALCULATOR MUSEUM

 Texas Instruments introduced in 1973 with the TI-4000 Desktop calculator a very compact, yet capable product with a 12-digit display as an upgrade option to the TI-3000 and TI-3500 calculators with 8-digit resp.
 10-digit displays.
-The TI-4000 was the first applications of TIs TMS0200 Building Blocks for Desktop Calculators, a groundbreaking architecture centered around a Data Chip and various Support ICs:
+The TI-4000 was one of the first applications of TIs TMS0200 Building Blocks for Desktop Calculators, a groundbreaking architecture centered around a Data Chip and various Support ICs:

 TMS0200 Data Chip Register Processor with four 16-digit Registers and seven Keyboard Scan inputs

 TMS0300 ROM Chip 512*13 Bits Instruction Memory with serial interface to Data Chip and 13-digit display and keyboard scanning, up to 4 ROM Chips

 TMC0400 ROM/Register Chip - 512*13 Bits Instruction Memory with parallel interface to ROM Chip and two 16-digit Registers

 TMS0220 Printer Chip Interface to two-color Drum Printer Mechanism

 TMC0250 Printer/Display Chip Interface to Thermal Printer Mechanism and Dot-Matrix Display

 The TMS0200 Data Chip requires in a minimum configuration as used in the TI-4000 a TMS0300 ROM Chip for Program Memory and to scan up to 13 digits of the display.